apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/encrypt/alter-encrypt-rule.en.md

 ## Description

-The `ALTER ENCRYPT RULE` syntax is used to alter an encryption rule.
+The `ALTER ENCRYPT RULE` syntax is used to alter encryption rules.

 ### Syntax